zammad/zammad-admin-documentation/manage/public-links.rst

 Description
    The description for URLs is an accessibility feature that helps users with screen readers to better understand the scope of the URL.
-Usually also shown by normal browsers by hovering the link in question.
+It will also be shown by normal browsers when hovering over the link in question.

    Use this to describe the link.
    This value is *optional*.

 Context
-   The context setting allows you to choose one or several places this URL should be displayed.
-Depending on your setting Zammad will then show the links on the fitting page.
+   The context setting allows you to choose one or several places where this link should be displayed.
+Depending on your choice, Zammad will then show the links on the relevant pages.

    You can currently select from: